backstage/backstage/docs/frontend-system/architecture/07-routes.md

 export const indexRouteRef = createRouteRef();
 ```

-Note that you almost always want to create the route references themselves in a different file than the one that creates the plugin instance, for example a top-level routes.ts.
+Note that you often want to create the route references themselves in a different file than the one that creates the plugin instance, for example a top-level routes.ts.
 This is to avoid circular imports when you use the route references from other parts of the same plugin.

 ### Providing Route References to Plugins